Although I try to share with clients a biblical view of managing money, sometimes clients teach me or remind me of truths.

 Not too much emotion or energy for things.
 Mmm.
 That’s a perspective God would like us to embrace.

 Do we anguish over an acquaintance who doesn’t have a relationship with Jesus Christ as much as we anguish over a decline in the value of our retirement plan?

 Do we have as much motivation and discipline to study God’s Word as we do to work long and hard to buy more stuff?

-Think of the energy, time, and focus we place on things: buying them, transporting them, displaying them, dusting them, insuring them, storing them, using them, securing them, moving them, bequeathing them, discarding them.
+Think of the energy, time, and focus we place on things: buying them, transporting them, displaying them, dusting them, storing them, moving them, bequeathing them, discarding them.